ArthurConmy/Automatic-Circuit-Discovery/README.md

 * :zap: To run ACDC, see `acdc/main.py`, or <a href="https://colab.research.google.com/github/ArthurConmy/Automatic-Circuit-Discovery/blob/main/notebooks/colabs/ACDC_Main_Demo.ipynb">this Colab notebook</a>
 * :wrench: To see how edit edges in computational graphs in models, see `notebooks/editing_edges.py` or <a href="https://colab.research.google.com/github/ArthurConmy/Automatic-Circuit-Discovery/blob/main/notebooks/colabs/ACDC_Editing_Edges_Demo.ipynb">this Colab notebook</a>
+* :sparkle: To look at the abstractions we use to make ACDC, look at our upcoming notebook on them.

 This library builds upon the abstractions (`HookPoint`s and standardised `HookedTransformer`s) from [TransformerLens](https://github.com/neelnanda-io/TransformerLens) :mag_right: